 Philanthropy is about more than just donating money to deserving causes.
 Sometimes the most impactful gift you can give a nonprofit is your time and talents.
 One common yet powerful way to do so is by joining a nonprofit’s junior board.

-Whether your goal is to one day join the board of directors or simply take your volunteer work to the next level, I have witnessed firsthand how joining an active and engaged junior board can benefit you as an individual and the nonprofit institution alike.
+Whether your goal is to one day join a charity board or to simply take your volunteer work to the next level, I have witnessed firsthand how joining an active and engaged junior board can benefit you and the nonprofit institution alike.

-More organizations are looking to court the next generation of donors and tap into the time, talent, fresh perspectives and networks of younger people, and build a pipeline of future leaders for the organization
+More organizations are looking to court the next generation of donors, tap into the time, talent, fresh perspectives and networks of younger people, and build a pipeline of future leaders for the organization

 As a junior board member, your responsibilities might include recruiting and engaging young donors and volunteers, providing a fresh perspective to the board or even managing internal projects or campaigns.
-You could also be tasked with planning and organizing events or acting as an ambassador for the organization.
+Other tasks might include planning and organizing events or acting as an ambassador for the organization.
 Some turn to younger members for help with social media and digital campaigns.
 You may also develop and manage mentoring programs.

-These jobs may be different than ones taken on by the paid staff or board of directors.
-The executive director is part of the paid staff and executes on the policies and initiatives set by the board of directors.
+These jobs may differ from those taken on by the paid staff or board of directors.
+The executive director is part of the paid staff and carries out the policies and initiatives set by the board of directors.
 He or she manages the staff and oversees day-to-day operations in addition to working with the board on strategic and fundraising plans.

-The board of directors is usually responsible for the organization’s legal, financial and management oversight.
+The Board of Directors usually oversees the organization’s legal, financial and management oversight.
 Specific charity board positions might the chair, secretary, or treasurer.
 In contrast, the junior board has no fiduciary responsibility or official governing power.
-It exists to provide suggestions and advice to the board and may support the executive director on projects.
+It exists to provide suggestions and advice to the board and may support the executive director in completing projects.

 I have a few tips to help you make the most of a junior board experience: